Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 Casper Sleep silk pillowcase and sleep mask set: $70

 This 100% mulberry silk pillowcase is soft on hair, skin and the eyes.
 It comes in three aesthetically pleasing neutral colors and with a matching silk sleep mask.
-Right now, you can score this silk pillowcase and sleep mask set for half off.
+Right now, Prime members can score this silk pillowcase and sleep mask set for half off.

 Casper Sleep silk pillowcase and sleep mask set, $70 (reduced from $139)

-These slimming face masks, rated 4.2 stars by Amazon reviewers and popular with Essentials readers, feature hyaluronic acid, aloe vera extract, seaweed extract and collagen.
+These slimming face masks, rated 4.1 stars by Amazon reviewers and popular with Essentials readers, feature hyaluronic acid, aloe vera extract, seaweed extract and collagen.
+On Amazon, be sure to click the 5%-off coupon to get the biggest deal.
+(Savings will be applied at checkout.)

 This 4.6-star-rated hair dryer and volumizer from Revlon is popular with CBS Essentials readers and Amazon reviewers alike.
-It's currently marked down to $27 (after coupon), the lowest price we've seen.
+Though not currently marked as on sale on Amazon, we've seen this item discounted.
+Click the below button to buy one today, or to check back in on a potential future deal.

 The best Vitamix deals on Amazon